 This famous hotel has an attractive exterior, with its name emblazoned in blue and white stained glass above the entrance and flags hanging from poles, giving it a cosmopolitan look.
 Since 2004 this landmark hotel has been in the caring ownership of the proprietor, Ciaran Fitzgerald, who continues to do everything possible to build on and develop its reputation as a premier destination in this historic town.

 Due to the nature of the building, public areas are quite compact, but regular refurbishment - and reinvention - ensure best use of space and there is always a fresh feeling to the design and decor.
-The reception and bar areas have a pleasantly open and contemporary feeling, and the lower deck of the restaurant, to create a cocktail lounge incorporating a residents’ lounge where afternoon tea can be served during the day.
+The reception and bar areas have a pleasantly open and contemporary feeling, and there's a cocktail lounge incorporating a residents’ lounge where afternoon tea can be served during the day.

 All the bedrooms have double glazing to offset the street noise that is inevitable in a central location and, although not large, both the rooms and their neat bathrooms make up in thoughtful planning anything they lack in spaciousness - and there is extra accommodation available a few doors away at The Old Bank House (see entry), which is in common ownership.

 *The Blue Haven Food Company offers a range of quality products, which are stylishly presented and available on site, at The Old Bank House and online - along with a small collection of clothing and accessories.

 Conferences/Banqueting (80); free broadband wi/fi, secretarial services.
 Children welcome (unders 8s free in parents' room, cots available, baby sitting arranged).
 Room service (limited hours).
 No pets.
 Street parking.
 Rooms 17 (4 shower only, 3 single, 17 no smoking).
 B&B €100, ss €40.